 How Much Do Coding Bootcamps Cost?

-For intensive, full-time coding bootcamps that deliver thorough career preparation and typically last several months, the median tuition in 2017 was $13,500.
-Costs remain similar today, with most full-time bootcamps ranging from $10,000-$15,000.
+Tuition costs for intensive, full-time coding bootcamps that deliver thorough career preparation and typically last several months usually range from $10,000-$15,000.
+Based on data from over 620 bootcamp programs offered by about 130 bootcamp providers collected by BestColleges in 2020, the median bootcamp tuition was $13,500 and the average cost was $13,579.
 The priciest bootcamps charge more than $20,000, while the least expensive cost a few thousand dollars.
 In contrast, the average undergraduate tuition for the 2018-19 academic year cost about $16,300, according to the National Center for Education Statistics.
 Multiplied by four years, that's nearly $65,000 to fund your education.

-Students may be able to save money by opting for a part-time program, as the median tuition for part-time bootcamps in 2017 was $7,500.
+Students may be able to save a little money by opting for a part-time program, as the average tuition for part-time bootcamps in 2020 was $12,265.
 However, not all part-time programs cost less than full-time options.

 Prospective students considering coding bootcamps should keep other types of expenses in mind, as well, including opportunity costs, technology costs, and living expenses.
 One opportunity cost of attending a bootcamp instead of a traditional degree program may be that while bootcamps typically charge less and allow graduates to enter the workforce sooner, degree-holders tend to earn higher salaries.

 Technology costs for the hardware and software required by a bootcamp may also be a significant expense, as students usually need to buy necessary equipment themselves.

 Bootcamp Cost Breakdown

 In addition to coding instruction, tuition usually covers a variety of career preparation services that support students in things like preparing for a coding interview, building a professional web presence, and developing a programming portfolio.